tgnemecek/locamex/readme.md

 ### Version 1.9.5

 -  Because the RG field can be so unpredictable, no format is applied to it.
--  create-pdf for contracts now exports both negociator phones if they exist;
+-  Create-pdf for contracts now exports both negociator phones if they exist;
+-  Billing charges now have 'expiryDate', so it can be changed independently;

 ### Version 1.9.4